Resonant forms at zero for dissipative Anosov flows: Horocyclic invariance

 \subsection{Case of one smooth weak bundle}

 In this section we assume that the weak unstable vector bundle $\mathbb{R}X \oplus E_u$ is smooth, or equivalently, that the vector field $Y^u$ is smooth.
+Indeed, this is clear by the construction of $Y^{u}$ at the top of Section \ref{sec:horocyclic}; the fact that $Y^{u}$ is somewhat non-canonical does not play any role and what we care about is its regularity and the fact that it is pointwise linearly independent of $X$.
 It follows that $r_V \in C^\infty(\M)$ and by inspection of the proof of Lemma \ref{lemma:regularity-r^s/u}, we have $r^u \in C^\infty(\M)$.
 Then the proof of Lemma \ref{lemma:horo-I} simplifies, and we get horocyclic invariance for resonant $1$-forms $u$ that are not closed, i.e. we have:

 \begin{lemma} Assume $Y^{u} \in C^\infty(\mc{M}; T\M)$.
 Then: \begin{enumerate} \item[1.]
 Let $u \in \Res^1$ such that $\iota_X u = D \in \mathbb{C}$.
 Then $\iota_{Y^u} u = D a_u$. \item[2.]
 Let $u \in \Res_0^1$.
 Then, there is a constant $D \in \mathbb{C}$ such that for $c:= \iota_V u$: